EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Method

 \subsubsection{Memory Activation}

-{\tool} performs parallel activation of episodic and semantic memories by retrieving relevant demonstrations and insights, thereby adaptively constructing LLM agents' prompts to inform their decision-making for new issue resolution.

-\textbf{Episodic Memory Activation.} When resolving new issues, {\tool} retrieves the top-$k$ most semantically similar past demonstrations based on the issue description and feedback (if available), using retrieval methods such as vector-based similarity (e.g., embedding search~\cite{DBLP:journals/pami/HjaltasonS03}) or term-based matching (e.g., BM25 \cite{DBLP:journals/ftir/RobertsonZ09}).
-These retrieved demonstrations are incorporated into the agents' prompts as in-context examples, providing concrete precedents for constructing correct reproduction scripts or patches.
-This memory mechanism enables {\tool} to avoid redundant exploration and benefit from accumulated experience, allowing it to generate higher-quality reproduction scripts and patches.
+{To activate episodic memory, {\tool} uses the same retrieval query construction described above, namely $q_{n,z}=[C_n; F_{n,z-1}]$, and retrieves the top-$k$ most relevant past demonstrations using retrieval methods such as vector-based similarity (e.g., embedding search~\shortcite{DBLP:journals/pami/HjaltasonS03}) or term-based matching (e.g., BM25 \shortcite{DBLP:journals/ftir/RobertsonZ09}).
+The retrieved demonstrations are then incorporated into the agent's prompts as in-context examples, offering concrete precedents for constructing accurate reproduction scripts or patches.
+This memory mechanism enables {\tool} to avoid redundant exploration and benefit from accumulated experience, allowing it to generate higher-quality reproduction scripts and patches.}

-\textbf{Semantic Memory Activation.} Simultaneously, {\tool} activates the semantic memory by extracting all stored insights.
-The insights are incorporated into the task prompts for both agents to adaptively adjust and enhance their repair strategies in response to the characteristics of the current issue.
-This mechanism, effectively serving as a lightweight auto-prompting technique \cite{DBLP:conf/emnlp/WuGZZSYLDY24, DBLP:journals/corr/abs-2402-07927, DBLP:conf/emnlp/ShinRLWS20}, incrementally improves repair effectiveness by guiding agents with accumulated semantic experience.
+Simultaneously, {\tool} activates the semantic memory by extracting all stored insights.
+The insights are incorporated into the task prompts for both agents to adaptively adjust and enhance their strategies in response to the characteristics of the current issue.
+This mechanism, effectively serving as a lightweight auto-prompting technique \shortcite{DBLP:conf/emnlp/WuGZZSYLDY24, DBLP:journals/corr/abs-2402-07927, DBLP:conf/emnlp/ShinRLWS20}, incrementally improves repair effectiveness by guiding agents with accumulated semantic experience.